lnde/ansible-ncyang/README.md

 ## Roadmap

-This is provided as an example and not intended to be maintained or developed further.
+This is provided as an example and is not intended to be maintained or developed further.

 ## Licensing